LLM in telephony

 .

-The Caila and speech synthesis limits can be charged even if the user ended the call and the bot did not play the speech.
+LLM and speech synthesis limits might be charged even if the user ends the call before the bot plays the speech.

 Fill pauses